WyoTech: Accreditation

-WyoTech is nationally accredited but it is not regionally accredited.
-Most public and private universities are regionally accredited and do not accept credits or degrees from WyoTech for transfer.
+WyoTech is accredited by the Accrediting Commission of Career Schools and Colleges.

 Legal proceedings under Corinthian Colleges ownership

 In 2008, nine former WyoTech students who took heating and air-conditioning classes in Fremont claimed they had taken out student loans for as much as $40,000 each, but their training did not make them employable.
 According to the lawsuit filed on their behalf, instructors sometimes appeared to be drunk, fell asleep in class and could not answer basic questions, and equipment was outdated.

 In 2013, WyoTech's parent company at the time, Corinthian Colleges, was sued by the state of California for "false and predatory advertising, intentional misrepresentations to students, securities fraud and unlawful use of military seals in advertisements."

 In July 2014, Corinthian Colleges agreed they would close or sell all their schools within the next few months.
 The U.S. Department of Education announced former U.S. Attorney Patrick Fitzgerald, a well known corruption buster, would monitor the sale and closure of for-profit career colleges owned by the failing Corinthian Colleges.

 On February 3, 2015, Corinthian sold 53 of its Everest and WyoTech campuses and online programs to the Zenith Education Group, a new subsidiary of the ECMC Group.